magepow/magento-2-ajax-cart/README.md

 - Choose to show/not show Additional Data

-## 1. How to install Magento 2 Ajaxcart
+## 1. How to install Magento 2 Ajaxcart Free
 ### ✓ Install Magepow Ajaxcart via composer (recommend)
 Run the following command in Magento 2 root folder: